 Combining Online and Traditional Methods for Streamlined Tenant Screening

 Tenant screening is tedious, but it is one of the most important processes of renting property.
 The quality of your tenants can make or break the rental experience.
-A bad tenant can seriously damage your income, or your property, and put you through hours of hassle and worry.
+A bad tenant can seriously damage your income, or your real estate property, and put you through hours of hassle and worry.
 You will always be concerned about rent payments and property upkeep, and no one wants to have to undergo an eviction.
 Choosing tenants requires care and effort – but time is money.
 There is a delicate balance between ensuring you get a quality tenant and wasting time looking at too many applications too thoroughly.

 Online tenant screening services can speed up the process by doing online searches and accessing databases much faster than humans can.
 However, these online services cannot show you everything about an applicant, and many are not as great as they are advertised.
 The two components of effective tenant screening are: